Sanya Hainan, China Travel Guide

 Tipping is not customary or expected in most local settings.
 Most meals are served family-style for sharing.
 Slurping noodles and loud conversations can indicate meal enjoyment.

-Photography is generally permissible at tourist sites.
-Be mindful when photographing people; asking for permission is a good approach.
+Photography is generally permissible at tourist attractions.
+Be mindful while capturing images of individuals; inquiring about permission is a good approach.
 Avoid military or sensitive areas.
 Some religious sites may restrict indoor photography.

 Sanya's accessibility infrastructure remains under development, especially for travelers with mobility challenges.